kossiitkgp/KWoC-Backend/README.md

 - `JWT_VALIDITY_TIME`: The amount of time (in hours) for which the generated JWT tokens should be valid.

 ### Github OAuth
-KWoC uses Github [OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps#about-github-apps-and-oauth-apps) for log in authentication instead of passwords.
+KWoC uses Github [OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps#about-github-apps-and-oauth-apps) for authentication instead of passwords.

 #### How It Works
 KWoC follows the [web application workflow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#web-application-flow) for authorizing OAuth apps.
-1. The [frontend](https://github.com/kossiitkgp/KWoC-Frontend) redirects the user to the OAuth login page.
+1. The [frontend](https://github.com/kossiitkgp/KWoC-Frontend) redirects users to the OAuth login page.
-2. The user is redirected back to the frontend with a temporary `code`.
+2. The user is redirected to the frontend with a temporary `code`.
 3. The frontend makes a request to the `/oauth/` endpoint with the `code`.
-4. The backend obtains the user's username, name (if available), and email (if avaiable) from the Github API using the `code`.
+4. The backend obtains the user's username, name (if available), and email (if available) from the Github API using the `code`.
 5. The backend registers the user in the database and generates a [JWT](https://jwt.io) for authentication.
-6. This generated JWT is stored in the localstorage by the frontend and sent as with the `Bearer` header in subsequent requests to endpoints that require login/registration.
+6. This generated JWT is stored in the local storage by the frontend and sent with the `Bearer` header in subsequent requests to endpoints that require login/registration.

 #### Setting Up OAuth
-To set up the KWoC server, a Github OAuth application has to be created and the client id and secret has to be set in the [environment variables](#environment-variables).
+To set up the KWoC server, a Github OAuth application has to be created, and the client id and secret have to be set in the [environment variables](#environment-variables).

 - Follow [this](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) documentation to create an OAuth app.
-In the production server, use the `koss-service` account to create the application.
+Use the `kossiitkgp` organization account in the production server to create the application.
 - Set the Homepage URL to `https://kwoc.kossiitkgp.org` and the authorization callback URL to `https://kwoc.kossiitkgp.org/oauth/` in the production application.
 - Copy the client ID and the client secret (this should NEVER be made public) and set the `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` [environment variables](#environment-variables) to these values.